Pieter414/Projects/MiniWebsite/README.md

 ### How to Run
 run the main.py program
 ```
-python .\SnakeGame\main.py
+python .\MiniWebsite\main.py
 ```

-or in SnakeGame directory
+or in MiniWebsite directory
 ```
 python main.py
 ```